paxoscn/avalon/docs/user_guide.md

 ### What are MCP Tools?

 MCP (Model Context Protocol) tools allow you to integrate external HTTP APIs as callable tools within your flows.
+The enhanced MCP tools system supports:

+- **Parameter Positioning**: Place parameters in body, headers, or URL path
+- **Path Parameters**: Use RESTful URL patterns like `/users/{userId}`
+- **Response Templates**: Transform JSON responses into readable text
+- **MCP Server Interface**: Standard protocol for external integrations

+For detailed information, see the [MCP Tools Guide](mcp_tools_guide.md).

 ### Configuring an MCP Tool